Breaking Down the Biggest Barrier to Hearing God

 Part and parcel to any relationship is communication—sending and receiving, talking and listening.

 Our relationships with God are no different.
 It’s of no debate that God wants to hear our voices.
 But Jesus revealed that God also wants us to hear His.
 “My sheep hear My voice,” He assured (John 10:27).

 ‘My Sheep Hear My Voice’

 Unless you live on a farm, most today are far removed from what it actually means for sheep to know their master’s voice.
-In a recent online Bible study on hearing God, I played a short video clip that profoundly illustrates what happens.
+In a recent online Bible study, I played a short video clip that profoundly illustrates what happens.

 If you watched the video, you saw that the strangers couldn’t even provoke the sheep to look at them.
 They were completely ignored!
 When the master called out, however, the sheep’s ears perked up, and they all began to draw near.

 Hearing like sheep is the image Jesus gave for how God’s voice is supposed to be recognized in our lives too.
 We should be so in tune with Him that we’re able to easily discern what’s His voice and what’s not.
 And when we hear Him call to us, we should trust Him so completely that we quickly follow.

 Hearing God is the bedrock of our spiritual authority and power.

 When we know God’s voice, we know where to go, what to do and what not to listen to.
 Hearing God is paramount to an intimate relationship with Him, and all that comes with it: love, joy, peace, patience, kindness, goodness, faith, meekness and self-control (Gal.
 5:22–23).
 It’s also the bedrock of our spiritual authority and power.
 That’s why one of the enemy’s chief goals is to keep you from hearing God.
 And to do so, he sets up barriers.
 The biggest of these is the belief that “God can’t love me.”
 Let’s explore this now.